VelislavKarastoychev/bigNumber/README.md

 ```
 **_absGeq(n)_ or _absoluteGreaterOrEquals(n)_**

-Returns true if the first number is absolute bigger or equals than the second and '''false''' otherwise
+Returns true if the first number is absolute bigger or equals than the second and false otherwise

 _Example_
 ```javascript